ljjsimon/logcat/README.md

 ```
 Logcat contains a demo data.
 If you only want to see the demo, skip this part.
 Change the configure in config.json
-[click here](https://github.com/questionlin/logcat/blob/master/config.md) to see the explaination.
+[click here](https://github.com/questionlin/logcat/blob/master/docs/config.md) to see the explaination.
 Put the log files in subfolders in data/
 It doesn't matter how many subfolders it has.

-# It may cost some time to make index at the first time.
-php index.php

 ##Use
-Type the following code to make index for thr first time.
+Type the following code to make index for the first time.
 It may cost some time.
 ```shell
 php index.php
 php -S localhost:8080 index.php &